 This way, if the patient has forgotten about the appointment, there will be plenty of time to reschedule (and to rebook the slot with someone else).
 Be sure to collect email and text information from patients so that you can remind patients electronically and not just by phone.

 Don’t give your patients a lot of options.
 While they may benefit from multiple screenings or services, a long list of choices and possible dates will quickly overwhelm them.
 They may avoid deciding and simply not respond.
 Focus on the most severe or pressing screening for each patient, and begin by setting up that appointment.

 Other appointments can occur later once you’ve established a rapport and set a precedent for preventive services.

 Conduct multiple screenings during one visit.

 If possible, combine screenings and services into a single visit.
 Most patients from a similar population will have similar needs, such as osteoporosis screening for women aged 65 and older or routine bloodwork to test for vasculitis, lupus, or rheumatoid arthritis.

 You can also take the opportunity to educate your patients on chronic diseases, offering screening, prevention, and awareness during regular checkups and visits.
 Your patients will appreciate the convenience and efficiency, and you’ll accomplish more in a single visit than you might otherwise.

-Preventive services are a vital method for lowering healthcare costs, providing better healthcare, and helping your patients live longer, healthier lives.
+Preventive services are vital for lowering healthcare costs, providing better healthcare, and helping your patients live longer, healthier lives.
 Have you had success with preventive services?
 If so, leave your best tips on NORM’s Facebook page, and we’ll be happy to share them!Tags: medical office management, medical offices, national organization of rheumatology managers, NORM, office management, office managers, Preventive Services Posted by